johnfelipe/iomodel/README.md

-# ioModel Research Platform - v0.9.5
+# ioModel Research Platform - v1.0.0

 ![Screenshot](https://github.com/twintechlabs/iomodel/blob/master/app/static/images/screenshot.png)

-This is the core code base of the ioModel Research Platform.
-Essentially, ioModel provides a UI and an intuitive workflow on top of a number of common open source machine learning libraries including Apple's Turi Create, NumPy, ScyPi, and Scikit Learn.
+This is the core code base of the ioModel Research Platform. ioModel provides a UI and an intuitive workflow on top of a number of common open source machine learning libraries including Apple's Turi Create, NumPy, ScyPi, and Scikit Learn.

-Today - ioModel allows you to import your data via CSV, analyze and transform the data, train machine learning models (classifiers and predictors currently supported), evaluate their performance, and manage them as a deployed RESTful endpoint for integration into other systems.
+Today - ioModel allows you to import your data via CSV and DB extract, analyze and transform the data, train machine learning models (classifiers and predictors currently supported), evaluate their performance, and manage them as a deployed RESTful endpoint for integration into other systems.